Posting press releases on your website is bad: Do this instead

 A press release is formal.
 The messaging is tight and controlled.
 A blog post is much more informal.
 The language is casual and relaxed.

 - A press release can be planned and developed weeks in advance.
 A blog post, even one on a planned topic, should be relevant and responsive to the present moment.

-- A press release is sent from a company perspective and should be written in first person.
+- A press release is sent from a company perspective and should be written in the third person.
 A blog post is from a personal perspective and is often written in first-person.

 - A press release is objective and should be as factual and complete as possible.
 A blog post focuses on one aspect of your story, bringing in personal insights and opinions.

 Publish your first press release in 5 minutes